5 Practical Ways That Everyday Users Improve Their Cybersecurity

 everyday users

 You might think from reading headlines that cyberattacks are limited to large companies.
-In fact, individuals, remote workers and small home offices are increasingly targeted by malicious actors simply because they’re easier to compromise.
+In fact, individuals, remote workers, and small home offices are increasingly targeted by malicious actors simply because they’re easier to compromise.
 So how do everyday users avoid becoming targets?
-The good news is that you don’t need to invest in corporate-level security software or curb your online activity.
-It just takes a few practical habits to dramatically reduce your risk.
-Here are five straightforward steps that anyone can implement to stay safer online.

 Key Takeaways

-Passwords And Passphrases: Create Logins That Hackers Can’t Break
+1. Passwords And Passphrases: Create Logins That Hackers Can’t Break

-Close Security Gaps: Update Your Devices And Software Regularly
+2. Close Security Gaps: Update Your Devices And Software Regularly

 As an everyday user, all of your devices (laptops, phones, tablets) will need to be updated regularly.
 Patching fixes known vulnerabilities that attackers deliberately exploit.
-Make it easy for yourself by turning on automatic updates for your operating system, browser and key apps (especially financial apps).
+Make it easy for yourself by turning on automatic updates for your operating system, browser, and key apps (especially financial apps).
 And don’t forget firmware updates, especially for routers and smart home devices.
 Take advantage of endpoint security software and built-in protections like Windows Security or macOS Gatekeeper to add another layer of protection.

-Wi-Fi Security: Use Trusted Networks And Protect Your Connection
+3. Wi-Fi Security: Use Trusted Networks And Protect Your Connection

-Spot Phishing And Social Engineering Tricks
+4. Spot Phishing And Social Engineering Tricks

-Restrict The Information Everyday Users Post Online
+5. Restrict The Information that Everyday Users Post Online

-The concept of cybersecurity does not only involve installing the appropriate tools in place; but it also entails paying attention to our daily online routines.
-The practice of sharing less personal information on the online world is one of the best habits that can be adopted.
-Posting information on social media forums or open profiles can provide sufficient information to attackers to provide good hints on the answer to security questions or acquiring and using them in impersonating you or using the information to make convincing phishing messages.
-Always check the privacy options on social networks and limit the access of people to your postings, photos and contacts.
+The concept of cybersecurity does not only involve installing the appropriate tools in place, but it also entails paying attention to our daily online routines.
+The practice of sharing less personal information in the online world is one of the best habits that can be adopted.

 Check on Monitor Accounts and Practice Safe Digital Hygiene